jasonmaster/ArchInstaller/README.md

     Section "Device"
         Identifier  "My Graphics Card"
-            Option  "AGPMode"               "8"   #not used when KMS is on Option  "AGPFastWrite"          "off" #could cause instabilities enable it at your own risk Option  "RenderAccel"           "on"  #enabled by default on all radeon hardware Option  "ColorTiling"           "on"  #enabled by default on RV300 and later radeon cards.
-            Option  "EXAVSync"              "off" #default is off, otherwise on Option  "EXAPixmaps"            "on"  #when on icreases 2D performance, but may also cause artifacts on some old cards
+        Option  "AccelMethod"           "glamor" # default is EXA Option  "AGPMode"               "8"   #not used when KMS is on Option  "AGPFastWrite"          "off" #could cause instabilities enable it at your own risk Option  "RenderAccel"           "on"  #enabled by default on all radeon hardware Option  "EXAVSync"              "off" #default is off, otherwise on Option  "EXAPixmaps"            "on"  #when on icreases 2D performance, but may also cause artifacts on some old cards
         Option  "AccelDFS"              "on"  #default is off, read the radeon manpage for more information EndSection

 Enable Hyper-Z. For the pre-R500 hardware, the support can be easily enabled